Published on 04 Jun 04

 This paper was also presented by Andrew Smith at the 'Making Property Investment Work' seminar held in Perth on 24 February 2005.

-Jo-anne is a director of TaxBytes, a specialised tax training business.
-She is a Fellow of the Institute of Chartered Accountants and a Fellow of The Tax Institute and holds a Masters in Taxation from the University of Sydney.
+Jo-anne is a director of TaxBytes, a Knowledge Shop Company, which is a specialised in house tax training business.
+She is a Fellow of the Institute of Chartered Accountants and a Charted Tax Adviser of The Tax Institute and holds a Masters in Taxation from the University of Sydney.
 Jo-anne has been providing tax training to accounting and legal firms since 1994 from first tier firms down to smaller firms.
 She provides monthly tax training to a number of accounting firms throughout Australia.
 She has had extensive experience as a presenter in taxation matters and has been a regular presenter for the ICAA and TTI.